-- 1. Perform prerequisite tasks as described in "Before you begin" on page 165. - 2.
+- 1. Perform prerequisite tasks as described in "Before you begin" on page 161. - 2.
 Determine the next available disk drive position for your system or expansion unit.
-For information, see Chapter 6, "Disk drive locations and concurrent maintenance lights," on page 119. - 3.
+For information, see Disk drive locations and concurrent maintenance lights. - 3.
 Record the position where the new disk drive will be installed.
 For example, the next available disk drive slot might be P3-D4.

 4. If your system is managed by a Hardware Management Console (HMC), use the HMC to complete the steps for installing the disk drive.
-For instructions, see "Installing a feature by using the Hardware Management Console" on page 181.
+For instructions, see "Installing a feature by using the Hardware Management Console" on page 175.
 If you do not have an HMC, do the following steps to install a disk drive.